What is a competitive environment?

 1. Perfect or Pure competition

-It is a market structure in which there are many small firms competing against each other.
-It comprises a little differentiation between products and services, and the market price is determined by the forces of supply and demand.
+It is a market structure in which many small firms compete against each other.
+There is little differentiation between products and services, and the market price is determined by supply and demand.

 2. Monopolistic competition

-This is a market structure in which there are many small firms competing against each other.
-There is some differentiation between products and services, and prices are determined by the forces of supply and demand.
+This is a market structure in which many small firms compete against each other.
+There is some differentiation between products and services, and prices are determined by supply and demand.
+A classic example is the restaurant business.
+Each restaurant provides the same audience with a distinct blend of food, service, location, and eating experience, but they compete for the same clients.
+Despite the competition, each restaurant has considerable influence over its rates due to the distinct experience it provides.

 3. Oligopoly